To purchase a calendar

 During the 1909 celebrations, no Champlain memorials existed on the shores of Lake Champlain.
 The only statue of Champlain in the United States was at St. Mary’s Church in Champlain, New York, and this was dedicated on July 4, 1907.
 The New York and Vermont Tercentenary commissions resolved to build a memorial to Champlain as early as 1907 but several years of planning still needed to be done.
 It was not until 1910 and 1911, respectively, that the Champlain monument sites at Crown Point and Plattsburgh were selected and money appropriated.
 It took another year to build the monuments and they were dedicated in 1912 on July 5 and 6, respectively.

 This historic essay will focus on the design and building of the Crown Point and Plattsburgh Champlain Memorials.
 Much of what is written in the Tercentenary Final Reports of 1909 and 1913 is a literal transcription of the programs and speeches that occurred.
-In this essay, a behind-the-scenes look will explain the reasoning behind the selection of the two sites, the different designs contemplated for the monuments and the correspondence between architect Hugh McLellan and French Ambassador Jean Jusserand concerning the Rodin bust “La France”.
+In this essay, a behind-the-scenes look will explain the reasoning behind the selection of the two sites and other aspects of the monuments including the work by French Ambassador Jean Jusserand concerning the Rodin bust “La France”.

 this calendar and historic essay is written for the

 2009 and shows photographs from the 1909 celebrations,

 many of the events described here occurred well after